 From a dear friend who experienced the loss of her baby at birth (shared with permission):

+I just saw the latest updates on Britton.
+I am so overjoyed at his most recent results.
 Even though we have two children now, Britton has truly been the key to restoring my faith.
 Because of our own history and because I know just enough medical stuff to drive anyone mad; I was so scared for you.
 I can say this to you now.
 I would have never said it then.
 You needed everyone to be positive and to have faith.
 Don't get me wrong -- I prayed for you and tried to remain faithful.
 The odd thing was that when it all started, my faith was so small, but with each piece of good news my faith grew stronger and I was more able to pray in true trust of God's hand.
 Though my purpose was to pray for Britton's healing, his healing and his life itself were instrumental in healing a very broken part of my spirit.
 For this, I will forever be in awe of God.
 I say, admittedly, that I have a long way to go.
 The hurt over the loss we have experienced at times drives me away from God.
 But who knew that long after becoming friends, we would live through these traumatic events, and that one would follow the other to offer so much healing.
 I am forever grateful to God and to your family for allowing me to be part of something so miraculous.

 From a doctor friend of ours: